Between the Lions: Segments

 The Lone Rearranger Rewrites Again: A spoof of The Lone Ranger, this animated segment features an intelligent, banana nose cowboy named The Lone Rerranger, (or Lone for short), with his horse Hiho, and his sidekick whose name is Russell-Upsome Grub, and a sentence which needs to be rearranged.
 For example, "Horses must ride cowboys into the corral" needs to be rearranged to say "Cowboys must ride horses into the corral".
-After Lone fixes the sentence with his whip, he, Hiho, and Russell leave and the people who did what the original sign said for them to do never get a chance to thank him or Russell, or something loosely related to the subject.
-Afterwards, the segment would end with Lone on top of Hiho yelling, "Hi-yo, Hiho!
+After Lone fixes the sentence with his whip, he, Hiho, and Russell leave, and the people who did what the original sign said for them to do never get a chance to thank him or Russell, or something loosely related to the subject.
+Afterward, the segment would end with Lone on top of Hiho yelling, "Hi-yo, Hiho!
 Away!", and then the camera would pan to Russell, who was seen covering his ears and then saying, "Why you must you always yell in that poor horsey's ears?"

-Moby Duck: A spoof of Moby-Dick, this takes place in a peapod (spoof of Pequod) where there are two captains.
-The first is Captain Starbuck, the second Captain Ahab.
+Moby Duck: A spoof of Moby-Dick, this takes place in a pea pod (a spoof of Pequod) where there are two captains.
+The first is Captain Starbuck, and the second is Captain Ahab.
 Starbuck looks through a telescope and sees a white animal and yells, "Wait, Cap'n!
 Thar she quacks!
 Moby, the great white duck!"
 Captain Ahab takes a closer look and gives the tagline "Nay, Mr. Starbuck!
 That not be Moby, the great white duck!
 Argh!", and explains the differences and sounds out syllables, showing, for example, Daisy, the entertaining white snail.
 The two admit defeat before continuing their search.
 A running gag is the fact that they never look behind them, which is exactly where Moby is.
 Another running gag would feature an onscreen assistant throwing water into the face of Ahab, humiliating him.
 The author is said to be "Melvin Hermille", a spoof of Moby Dick author Herman Melville.

+Polly and the Pirate: An animated segment focuses on locative words (such as over, under, next to, and around).
+A parrot and a blonde-haired pirate (both named Polly) sail the ocean looking for treasure, whatever it may be.